-- Cal ICH and CalHHS staff will work together to develop a methodology to measure Goal 4, identify the baseline data from calendar year 2023, and build out a numeric goal to be included in a future update to the Plan. - To understand the progress made in the pursuit of the Action Plan's vision, Cal ICH staff will provide annual reports on outcomes related to each of the Plan's five goals. - Cal ICH staff will assess the Council's progress through its goals as well as possible supplementary measures relevant to each goal.
-This includes disaggregating the goal data by race and other demographic factors to understand how inequities are being addressed within the state's efforts. - Council departments and agencies will work with Cal ICH to ensure that they and their grantees are providing data on the metrics necessary for measuring the impact of each of their strategic investments on the achievement of this Plan's goals. - The Cal ICH Racial Equity Working Group will also report on the use of the Plan's racial equity frameworks and the progress made through their implementation across state programs.
+- To understand the progress made in the pursuit of the Action Plan's vision, Cal ICH staff will provide annual reports on outcomes related to each of the Plan's five goals. - Cal ICH staff will update the data for each goal and assess our progress toward our targets as well as possible supplementary measures relevant to each goal.
+This includes disaggregating the goal data by race and other demographic factors to understand how inequities are being addressed within the state's efforts. - Council departments and agencies will work with Cal ICH to ensure that they and their grantees are providing data on the metrics necessary for measuring the impact of each of their strategic investments on the achievement of this Plan's goals. - The Cal ICH Racial Equity Working Group will also report on the use of the Plan's racial equity frameworks and the progress made through their implementation across multiple state programs or initiatives.
 These reports will be made public and enable the Council and other key partners to make data-informed decisions about how to meet our vision to prevent and end homelessness.